gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 2. L4 - DNS Based
 3. L7 - Application Based

+Sticky sessions - Will assign the same user request to the same node in order to maintain the session state on the node.
+Ideally sticky session should be avoided, if the node goes down few users will experience outage.
+However in some cases sticky session will be easy to configure and setup.

 ### Load Balancer Routing Algorithms

 1. Round-robin - traffic distributed in round-robin fashion.